 Thank you for your interest in joining the Panhellenic community at Gettysburg!
 Sororities have been a positive influence on the Gettysburg community since 1904.
 The information below provides important dates and guidelines for successful participation in the Panhellenic recruitment process.
-If you have any additional questions, please contact the Vice President for Recruitment, Emma Wells at email@example.com or by visiting the Office of Greek Organizations in CUB 220.
+If you have any additional questions, please contact the Vice President for Recruitment, Shannon Callahan at firstname.lastname@example.org or by visiting the Office of Greek Life in CUB 240.

 Find the appropriate information you are looking for by clicking one of the links below:

 Gettysburg College uses a deferred fully-structured Panhellenic recruitment process that includes a weekend-long formal recruitment for sophomore, junior and senior women early in the fall semester each year.
 Women must have at least a 2.5 cumulative GPA, less than 6 points through the conduct system and have achieved at least sophomore academic standing.
 No first-year women are ever permitted to participate in formal recruitment.
 The earliest that a first-year woman should begin any recruitment-related activities is with the start of the all-women’s period in the spring semester.
-First-year women should not participate in any informal recruitment activities (i.e. pre-games, lunches, coffees, etc.) prior to the all-women’s period date listed below.
+First-year women should not participate in any informal recruitment activities (i.e. lunches, coffees, etc.) prior to the all-women’s period date listed below.
 Participation in such activities is considered a recruitment violation and could have negative consequences for the participating chapters and their members.
+Participation in any recruitment activities involving alcohol (e.g. pre-gaming, off-campus parties, etc.) are a violation of recruitment rules, and could negatively impact the chapter involved, as well as the potential new member's ability to go through the recruitment process.

 Registration for formal recruitment will be available to interested women, called potential new members (PNM’s), with the start of the all-women’s period.
 The earlier that a women registers for recruitment, the earlier that she will be assigned a Recruitment Counselor and receive information provided by the Panhellenic council.
 There is a fee to participate in recruitment.
 This year’s fee is $20.
 This fee helps to offset the costs associated with recruitment and will include a recruitment t-shirt that is provided to all potential new members.
 In order to complete the recruitment registration process, an interested women must complete the online registration, pay the registration fee and complete the grade and conduct release waivers.
 A link to recruitment registration is listed below.